emmt/EasyRanges.jl/README.md

 ```

 which do not require the broadcasting operators `.+` and `.-` and which do not
 have the aforementioned issue.
 Using the macros `@range` and `@reverse_range`
 have other advantages:

 - The result is guaranteed to be `Int`-valued (needed for efficient indexing).

 - The *step*, that is the increment between consecutive indices, in the result
-  has a given direction: `@range` yields a positive step while `@reverse_range`
+  has a given direction: `@range` always yields a non-negative step (which is
-  yields a negative step.
+  favorable for loop vectorization), while `@reverse_range` always yields a
+  non-positive step.

 - The syntax of range expressions is simplified and extended for other
   operators (like `±` for stretching or `∓` for shrinking) that are not
   available in the base Julia.
 This syntax can be extended as the package is
   developed without disturbing other packages (i.e., no type-piracy).